Waltercito1/the-tool-shed/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

 # The Tool Shed
 Ruby on Rails Application - Third portfolio project for Flatiron (102020 - ONL - SE - PT)

-Welcome to the Music School Content Management System.
-This app allows the users to Create, Read, Update, and Deleted their user profile as well as the music courses they created while logged in.
-The app also allows users to browse the courses created by other users and their profiles.
+Welcome to The Tool Shed.
+This app allows the users to get information on tools that are available to rent/borrow.
+A user is able to signup or login and check-out a tool.
+Create, Read, Update, and Deleted the user's profile as well as Create, Read, Update, and Deleted tool listings while logged in.
+The app also allows users to browse the tool's listings created by other users and chack for availavility of the tool and reserve it.
+Once a reservation has taken place and the dates fall in the past, a user is able to leave a review on the tool they rented.

 ## Installation
 Fork and clone this repository and cd into the directory.